 You may simply become a sounding board.
 Don’t be judgmental.
 Listen and respond when prompted.
 Often, it helps just to have someone listen.
 Keeping the mind occupied works well.

 Some people need to feel another person’s touch.
 This is especially true if the person is going through a stage of anxiety that makes you feel out of touch with reality.
 A person’s hand on your hand or shoulder helps overcome this.

 Be there to reassure the person that they’re okay.
 Knowing that there is someone there who can call an ambulance can be reassuring.
 Don’t leave the person’s side until they feel okay and say it’s okay for you to leave.
 Don’t say that you have other things you need to do.
 You need to be there for support for as long as it takes.

 Once the anxiety attack has subsided, see if that person wants you to call a doctor or therapist.
 It may be easier for them if you call and schedule another therapy session.
 What’s important is that follow their cues and let them guide you into the things that would be most helpful while the anxiety is present.

 Does the Insurance Settlement Factor Emotional Trauma Into the Amount That’s Offered?

 If the PTSD occurs as a result of a car crash, you may find that the insurance settlement doesn’t account for that.
 It should.
 PTSD and other symptoms of emotional trauma cannot be ignored.
 Ignoring them can make them worse.
-It helps to have an attorney look at the case and make sure the settlement offer covers the loss of income and changes to your everyday loss.
+It helps to have an expert car accident attorney look at the case and make sure the settlement offer covers the loss of income and changes to your everyday loss.